ciyi/ChokeHound/README.md

        (AffectedAttackPathsWeight × PathsMultiplier × 10)
 ```

-The resulting score is normalized to a 1–100 scale before being written to the Excel sheet, ensuring consistent comparison across findings.
+The resulting risk is normalized to a 1–100 scale, ensuring consistent comparison across findings.

 ## Troubleshooting